diskuv/dkml-component-enduser-unixutils/README.md

 # unixutils 0.1.0

-The unixutils component provides common Unix utilities to all DKML installable platforms, including Windows.
+The unixutils components provides common Unix utilities to all DKML installable platforms, including Windows.

 MSYS2 provides the Windows environment.

-This is a component that can be used with [dkml-install-api](https://diskuv.github.io/dkml-install-api/index.html) to generate installers.
+These components can be used with [dkml-install-api](https://diskuv.github.io/dkml-install-api/index.html) to generate installers.

+## Components

+### network-unixutils

+Network installation of Unix utilities.
+Pick this or `offline-unixutils`.

+### offline-unixutils

+Offline installation of Unix utilities.
+Pick this or `network-unixutils`.

+### staging-unixutils

+Internal shared bytecode between `network-unixutils` and `offline-unixutils`.
+You should never need to directly rely on this component.

 ## Utilities